 Just to clarify, I don’t think it’s necessary to infiltrate the home of EVERY applicant, only the prospective tenants.

-Based on your applicant’s total monthly income (the professional referencing company you use should verify salary/income), assess whether or not you think they can realistically afford your property, including the running costs, and the cost of ‘living life’.
+Based on your applicant’s total monthly income (the professional referencing company you use should verify salary/income), assess whether or not you think they can realistically afford your property.
+Take into consideration the following expenses:

-Ahh the wonder that is Facebook; probably one of my favourite and potentially most entertaining methods of referencing tenants.
+Ahh the wonder that is social media; probably one of my favourite and potentially most entertaining methods of referencing tenants.

-Basically, when someone applies to be my tenant I always look for their Facebook profile, by searching for their name and/or email address, and then narrowing down by location (usually required if I’m searching for a common name).
-8 times out of 10 (I pulled those odds out of my arse, but they seem realistic enough), the applicant has a Facebook profile, giving me the opportunity to get a snapshot into their life.
-If lady luck is on my side, the profile will be public, allowing me to view the entire visual catalogue of the applicant’s life.
+Basically, when someone applies to be my tenant I always look for their social media profiles (typically Facebook, Instagram, Twitter), by searching for their name and/or email address, and then narrowing down by location (usually required if I’m searching for a common name).
+8 times out of 10 (I pulled those odds out of my arse, but they seem realistic enough), the applicant has left behind a digital and very social footprint, giving me the opportunity to get a snapshot into their life.
+If lady luck is on my side, their profiles will be public, allowing me to view the entire visual catalogue of the applicant’s life.

 I’ve actually refused a tenant in the past based on what I saw on their Facebook profile.
 You can read about that delightful story here, The Results Of Referencing Prospective Tenants On Facebook.

-Perhaps not the most orthodox or reliable of methods, but it can provide tremednous insight if the opportunity is available.
+Perhaps not the most orthodox or reliable of methods, but it can provide tremendous insight if the opportunity is available.
 That said, over the years this method has actually been very useful, and becoming increasingly effective.
-Most people seem to be leaving behind digital footprints left, right and centre, and most of those grubby prints are smeared across Facebook.
+Most people seem to have a presence online, and most of those grubby prints are smeared across Facebook and Instagram.

 Seriously, try it.
 Look up your applicants on social media.